Is this program right for you?

 - Complete four core classes and one specialization course

-- You may also elect to take Validation by Educational Experience courses
+- You may also elect to take courses that fulfill the Validation by Educational Experience requirements of the CAS/SOA

 All applicants must: